 The

-flag ensures the new user environment is fully loaded, including the updated group membership.Run the
+-flag ensures the new user environment is fully loaded, including the updated group membership.Run the

-to print the effective user name.console$ sudo whoami
+whoamiutility usingsudoto print the effective user name.console$ sudo whoami

 Output:

-If the output returns
+rootIf the output returns

-, the user has successfully been grantedsudo
+root, the user has successfully been grantedsudoprivileges.

 Arch Linux's environment requires manual configuration of administrative access.
-In this section, you'll create a new user, assign them to the wheel
+In this section, you'll create a new user, assign them to the wheel group, and configure the sudoers file to enable sudo privileges.

 Create a new user.